How to Get a Job as a Dentist

 What is the Job Like?

-Howell says teamwork is also integral to the profession, and that it can be as fulfilling as it is necessary.
-“The most rewarding part is everybody on the team doing what they need to do to give the patient what they need, so they’re happy,” she says.
-“That’s the best part—everybody working in tandem.
+Another part that can’t be ignored about dentistry: teamwork.
+“The most rewarding part is everybody on the team doing what they need to do to give the patient what they need, so they’re happy,” Howell says.
+“That’s the best part – everybody working in tandem.
 We all have different roles within the office, and everybody is doing their job.
 It’s not work.
 It’s fun.
 It’s just like any other team.”